thomascrvisser/WelcomeHome/README.md

 ## Business

 This service would be contracted and funded by BYU.
 Any housing that wants to be BYU approved needs to go through us.
+Could potentially charge apartments/houses a fee to be shown on this list.

 ## Legal